infosys-gcp-training/gke-training/04-k8s-services/INSTRUCTIONS.md

 What is the output?
-> Again, you should see the output “You found me!”
+> Did you get an error?

 #### Disconnect from the testpod.
 ```